Dream Come True (A Flock of Seagulls album): Recording history

-In an 1986 interview with Gary Graff of Free Press Music, Mike noted that, after writing "Heartbeat Like a Drum", he decided the band should become more dance-oriented again.
+In a 1986 interview with Gary Graff of Free Press Music, Mike noted that, after writing "Heartbeat Like a Drum", he decided the band should become more dance-oriented again.
 Originally, the album was to be solo material, but the record company believed it would be better suited under the band's name.
 As they couldn't find a producer they wanted to work with, it was suggested that Mike take on the task of producing instead.
 Dream Come True would be the first album he would produce.

 Maudsley was the go-between for the brothers and, during the recording of Dream Come True, some have indicated that Ali played on only 3 songs, Maudsley on 4 and Mike did all 9.
 One of the songs that all three did play on was entitled "Cosmos (Effect of the Sun)" and was dropped from the album.
 This dropping of the song brought the track listing down to 9 songs for the album.
 A large row ensued where Maudsley and Ali wanted to drop "Love on Your Knees" and include "Cosmos."
 It was with this argument that two videos, "Who's That Girl (She's Got It)" and "Heartbeat Like a Drum," were filmed in quick succession.
 These two videos were the last time the three remaining members were together in a recording or music capacity until 2004.

 The tour for the album added Chris Chryssaphis on keyboards and Gary Steadman—formerly of the new wave band Classix Nouveaux—as a replacement for Paul Reynolds on lead guitar.
 Both new additions did not stay in the band after the tour ended.

 In 2004, the album was released on CD for the first time by Almacantar Records.
 It featured no bonus tracks.
 In 2011, the album was remastered on CD by Cherry Red.
 It included the 7" and 12" versions of "Who's That Girl (She's Got It)" and "Heartbeat Like A Drum," and "(Cosmos) The Effect Of The Sun" as bonus tracks.